 The diet should be well-balanced.
 At least 1,200 mg of calcium per day is needed to prevent osteoporosis.
 Also, if blood levels of vitamin D are below normal, the physician may prescribe a supplement.
 Vitamin D helps the body absorb calcium from the intestine.
 If thyroid function is low, it too can be treated with medication.
 Diuretics (fluid pills) and reducing salt intake can help reduce edema or swelling.

 Some drugs seem to improve liver function blood tests.
 Some research studies suggest these drugs reduce damage to the liver.
-Actigall (Ursodeoxycholic acid) changes the make-up of bile in the liver and seems to reduce liver damage and delay progression of the disease.
+Ursodeoxycholic acid (Actigall) changes the make-up of bile in the liver and seems to reduce liver damage and delay progression of the disease.
 Colchicine is an older drug that may reduce itching associated with PBC.
-Another drug that shows promise is methotrexate (trade name Rheumatrex).
-It suppresses the immune response in the body but more studies are needed.
+Another drug that shows promise is obeticholic acid (Ocaliva) which targets a protein involved in bile acid production.
 When PBC progresses to a point where too much liver damage has occurred, liver transplantation must be considered.

 Primary biliary cirrhosis is a slow, progressive disease.
 Once diagnosed, treatment is directed at managing symptoms and slowing down liver damage.
 A great deal of research is underway aimed at discovering the cause, preventing damage to the bile ducts and liver, improving symptoms, and prolonging life.
 Transplantation is now a standard form of treatment for advanced disease.
 By working closely with the physician, there is good reason to expect a favorable long-term outlook.